adnan-umich/monai-train/README.md

         there should be a folder named labelsTr containing the corresponding labels for the training sets.
         Furthermore, there should be a folder named imagesTs that contains the test images, which are unlabeled.
 --output: Location to save output data, such as trained model, and weights.
 --split : percentage of training set, remainder is validation set.
+Default (80/20).
 --lr : learning rate
 --epochs : maximum number of epochs
 --batch : maximum batch size for the training set.
 Validation set to 1.
 --transfer (optional) : full path of pretrained model pickle file (.pth) for transfer learning.
 --seed : Sets the seed for generating random numbers.
 Default value 0.
 Can control reproducibility.
 --kfold : (default 0, no cross validation. > 0 will trigger kfold cross validation based training.)
+--savemodel : (Default False), used with kfold cross validation.
+Indicates whether to run the final training with 100% training data for model saving.
 ```